 4.3 MCA: Outline of key roles and responsibilities NHS provider/ case manager/ care coordinator (external to CCG) CCG CHC/ MH/ Children's Commissioner should Capacity Assessment (Decision: deciding on whether or not to consent to proposed care arrangement) Commissioner needs to ensure that a capacity assessment is completed prior to consideration of new care arrangement.
 Decision maker is the health/social care professional who put together the care plan/arrangement which the CCG has been asked to fund.
 Ensure that funding request includes capacity assessment.
 This ideally should be requested at the CHC Panel/once a decision has been made that the person's care package/placement will be funded by the CCG.
 Document MCA/Best Interest decision as appropriate.
 See appendix 2 Best Interest decision If MCA indicates lack of capacity, the decision maker should make a best interest decision regarding the care arrangement they have proposed in line with the MCA Code of Practice.
 Request completed Best Interest decision and scrutinise for quality.
-See appendix 3 4.4 DoL: Outline of key role es and responsibilities Proposed care arrangements will be for an adult in a registered care home or hospital (including for short term placement known as respite) Notify Local Authority DoLS team that the person is likely to be deprived of their liberty as a result of proposed care arrangements.
+See appendix 3 4.4 DoL: Outline of key roles and responsibilities ivation of Liberty Appendix 4, 5 & 6 Proposed care arrangements will be for an adult in a registered care home or hospital (including for short term placement known as respite) Notify Local Authority DoLS team that the person is likely to be deprived of their liberty as a result of proposed care arrangements.
 If the placement is for respite, indicate duration and frequency of placement) Ask NHS provider organisation whether local authority DoLS team have been informed of possible deprivation.
 If this has not happened, inform relevant local authority.

-Proposed care Commissioner should Inform Adults Safeguarding Lead arrangements will Nurse of person in this category.
-For a child aged Put together a clear 16-17 or an adult, care plan and complete The Lead Nurse will collate in any setting that appropriate paper works such capacity assessment is not a registered as Court of Protection and best interest care home or paperwork. decision as required. hospital setting Where required and through Adults Safeguarding Lead Complete 'clinical' Nurse, CCG will seek legal Court of Protection advice in compiling forms as directed by appropriate documents for commissioner Court of Protection application.
+Proposed care arrangements will be Commissioner should Inform Adults Safeguarding Lead Nurse of person in this For a child aged 16-17 or an adult, in any setting that is not a registered care home or Put together a clear care plan and complete capacity assessment and best interest decision as required. category.
+The Lead Nurse will collate appropriate paper works such as Court of Protection paperwork. hospital setting Complete 'clinical' Court of Protection forms as directed by commissioner Where required and through Adults Safeguarding Lead Nurse, CCG will seek legal advice in compiling appropriate documents for Court of Protection application.
 Inform case manager/ service provider when deprivation is authorised.